-After $50 billion deal spree, China's HNA sets out to clear ownership questions
+After $50 bln deal spree, China's HNA sets out to clear ownership questions

 While the motivation for a review remains unclear, such an assessment generally aims to establish whether an investor is trustworthy and financially sound.

-Reporting by Matthew Miller; Editing by Clara Ferreira Marques and Ian Geoghegan
+$1 = 6.7590 Chinese yuan renminbi Reporting by Matthew Miller; Editing by Clara Ferreira Marques and Ian Geoghegan